 Whether your children are travelling with you or on their own, prepare for their journey well before they leave home.
 Visit our Children and travel and Tips for healthy travel with children pages for the information you need to make sure they have a safe and happy trip.

 Border Services Officers watch for missing children and may ask detailed questions about any children travelling with you.
 If you share custody of your children, carry copies of your legal custody documents, such as custody rights.
 If you share custody and the other parent is not travelling with you, or if you are not the parent or legal guardian, we recommend you carry a consent letter to provide authorization for you to take them on a trip and to re-enter Canada.

 A consent letter must include the custodial parents’ or legal guardians’ full name, address and telephone number.
-We strongly recommend that you have the letter certified by an official who has the authority to administer an oath or solemn declaration (e.g. a commissioner of oaths, notary public or lawyer), so that border officials will be less likely to question its authenticity, especially if you are going on a long trip and want to avoid a delay.
+We strongly recommend that you have the letter witnessed by a notary public, so that border officials will be less likely to question its authenticity, especially if you are going on a long trip and want to avoid a delay.